FrancisBanville/ms_interpreting_probabilities/README.md

 P(C_{i,j} = 1).$${#eq:co-occur}

-Other important factors that can impact interaction probabilities at the local scale are taxa relative abundance (@Canard2012Emergencea) and traits (@Poisot2015Speciesa), as well as environmental factors such as temperature (@Angilletta2004TemGro), precipitation (@Woodward2012CliCha), habitat structure (@Klecka2014EffHab), and presence of other interacting taxa in the network
+Other important factors that can impact interaction probabilities at the local scale are taxa abundance (@Canard2012Emergencea) and traits (@Poisot2015Speciesa), as well as environmental factors such as temperature (@Angilletta2004TemGro), precipitation (@Woodward2012CliCha), habitat structure (@Klecka2014EffHab), and presence of other interacting taxa in the network